Law Monitor

 Fair Work Agency — Established 7 April 2026

 The Fair Work Agency (FWA) was established on 7 April 2026 as an executive agency of the Department for Business and Trade under the Employment Rights Act 2025.
 It consolidates enforcement previously split across the Employment Agency Standards Inspectorate, the Gangmasters and Labour Abuse Authority, and HMRC National Minimum Wage enforcement.
 Powers include: inspecting workplaces, issuing Notices of Underpayment with penalties up to 200% of amounts owed, and bringing tribunal claims on a worker's behalf.
 NMW enforcement transfers from HMRC to FWA in April 2027.
-The government describes 2026–27 as a transitional phase.

 Verified source — GOV.UK: The FWA enforces relevant labour market legislation set out in Part 1 of Schedule 7 of the Employment Rights Act 2025.
 It has a six-year lookback window for investigations.